Enterprise Vault™ 12 and Data Insight 5.1 enable businesses to gain critical visibility into their unstructured data and take action

 Organisations need to manage their most sensitive data and have it accessible by authorised users when needed.
 This is increasingly important as information is now stored not just on premises but also potentially across multiple cloud locations.
 Data Insight 5.1 introduces new support for Box, delivering the broadest ability to identify sensitive information across the enterprise, from on-premises storage to the most popular cloud options.
 It also offers enhanced remediation workflows to make access and permissions changes as automated and repeatable as possible, with easy access via a self-service portal.
 Veritas is able to uniquely deliver this capability at petabyte scales, by quickly scanning billions of file attributes and user activity.

-To learn more about the challenges in unstructured data and how leading organizations are addressing them, join Veritas in a live global broadcast on Thursday 11th February at 4 PM GMT.
-The event features a keynote presentation by New York Times Best-Selling author Kenneth Cukier, an original contributor to “The Data Deluge” as well as information on Enterprise Vault 12 and Data Insight 5.1.
+To learn more about the challenges in unstructured data and how leading organisations are addressing them, join Veritas in a live global broadcast on Thursday 11 February at 8 AM PST.
+The event features a keynote presentation by New York Times best-selling author Kenneth Cukier, an original contributor to “The Data Deluge” as well as information on Enterprise Vault 12 and Data Insight 5.1.
 To take part, register at http://bit.ly/1JlTsFT.

 To learn more about Enterprise Vault 12, visit https://www.veritas.com/product/information-governance/enterprise-vault.html.
 To learn more about Data Insight 5.1, visit https://www.veritas.com/product/information-governance/data-insight.